amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 {{< /output >}}

 {{% notice note %}}
-Many Kubernetes objects, including pods, are destined for a namespace.
-Recognize how the above invocation includes `kubectl -n dev` which ensures the pod is created in the `dev` namespace.
+A large majority of the operations you perform with `kubectl` are **"namespaced"**.
+That is to say they only make sense in the context of a namespace.
+In such cases, failure to explicitly provide the `-n` (or `--namespace`) switch will cause `kubectl` to implicitly engage with the `default` namespace.
+It is possible to [override this behavior](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/#setting-the-namespace-preference) but think carefully before doing so.
+You may become more productive but you will also be creating an environment in which painful mistakes becomes harder to avoid.
-It is advantageous to build some muscle-memory around the consistent and explicit use of namespaces.
+It is advantageous to build some muscle-memory around the consistent and explicit use of non-default namespaces.
 {{% /notice %}}

 {{% expand "Why not specify the namespace in the manifest instead of the pipeline?" %}}